 So how to advance your legal career as an international arbitration lawyer – summing it all up

 We started off discussing the way that the increasingly globalised nature of business is affecting dispute resolution trends, with an ever-growing demand for arbitration.

 International arbitration is seen as a critical tool for maintaining confidence in cross-border transactions, and international arbitration lawyers have a vital role to play in this.
 Demand for international arbitration lawyers with deep commercial and industry knowledge is strong within both law firms and in-house positions.

-As the leading choice of law for international business agreements, knowledge of English law is essential for developing a career in international arbitration, while London’s pre-eminence as the centre for arbitration, means that lawyers looking to stand out from the crowd and meet the expectations of sophisticated clients should consider dual-qualifying as an English lawyer through the QLTS.
+As the leading choice of law for international business agreements, knowledge of English law is essential for developing a career in international arbitration, while London’s pre-eminence as the centre for arbitration, means that lawyers looking to stand out from the crowd and meet the expectations of sophisticated clients should consider dual-qualifying as an English lawyer through the SQE.